jjabakker/GlycoPaint-Pipeline/doc/Installation.md

 - 'Prepare Experiment Info' is run to generate the Experiment Info file.
 - 'Generate Squares' is run to do the square processing for individual experiments.
 - 'Compile Project' is run to collect information of various experiments into a project.
-- 'Recoding Viewer' is run to visually inspect the tracks in recordings of experiments.
+- 'Recording Viewer' is run to visually inspect the tracks in recordings of experiments.

 The use of these scripts is described in the [Paint Pipeline Documentation](https://github.com/Leiden-chemical-immunology/GlycoPaint/blob/main/doc/Paint_Pipeline_Documentation.md).